willythor/ThinkStats2/reports/report1.md

 ### Interpretation

 Both the correlation and Spearman Correlation, .5 and .4 respectively, suggest that there is a slight correlation between a player salaries and PERs.
+The fact that the Spearman Correlation is slightly higher suggests the possibility that there may be a nonlinear relationship between the two variables, however this isn't backed up qualitatively by looking at the scatter plot of the two variables.

 This result is by no means conclusive since the PER statistic is not bulletproof.
 It's hard to compare players who playe a couple minutes a game against players who play entire games, but this is something PER attempts to do here.
 More conclusive results could be garnered by comparing players who play similar minutes.

 ### Jupyter Notebook:
 https://github.com/willythor/ThinkStats2/blob/master/code/report1.ipynb